 Kathryn was uniquely qualified for the job.

 For years, she had served in a leadership role for the well-established Christian faculty group at UWEC.

-She had worked with Campus Crusade staff in planning the student and faculty outreaches at UWEC.
+She had worked with Cru staff in planning the student and faculty outreaches at UWEC.

 She had attended Faculty Commons’ National Faculty Leadership Conferences, where she was equipped for spiritual leadership on her campus.